 Since a Valaris-owned semi-submersible rig has kicked off mobilisation activities, Australia’s Western Gas is preparing to drill the Sasanof-1 high-impact exploration well on the North West Shelf next week.

-Western Gas informed on Wednesday that the Valaris MS-1 rig – hired in November 2021 – has started mobilisation activities for departure to the Sasanof Prospect on the North West Shelf, explaining that secondary anchors securing the rig at Dampier outer harbour have been pulled, and the rig is secured to the GO Spica support vessel bridle for the tow to the Sasanof-1 exploration well location.
+Western Gas informed on Wednesday that the Valaris MS-1 rig – hired in November 2021 – had started mobilisation activities for departure to the Sasanof Prospect on the North West Shelf, explaining that secondary anchors securing the rig at Dampier outer harbour were pulled, and the rig was secured to the GO Spica support vessel bridle for the tow to the Sasanof-1 exploration well location.

 The Sasanof-1 exploration well is expected to be drilled vertically to a total depth of 2500 metres in 1070 metres of water.
 The drilling programme is anticipated to take approximately 26 days after the rig mobilises from Dampier port.

 Western Gas has been preparing to drill this well since last year.
 To this end, the Australian player found a partner in September 2021 to fund half of the drilling costs.
 In December 2021, the firm secured an acceptance of its environment plan for operations from the country’s regulator.

 In addition, the company disclosed in February 2022 that all necessary government approvals required to drill the Sasanof-1 high-impact exploration well were secured.
 The Australian player also confirmed last month that the Valaris MS-1 rig would start mobilisation from the Port of Dampier to the well location between 9 to 16 May 2022.

 In an update last week, Western Gas revealed that the rig, anchored in the Dampier outer harbour, was on schedule to begin tow to the Sasanof-1 location on 16 May 2022.